bottles/tradeup_employee_skills/README.md

 * ./gradlew client:bootRun
 * start mysql server instance

-Note that if you wish to run in IntelliJ, simple just pull all the code, and open project.
+Note that if you wish to run in IntelliJ, simply just pull all the code, and open project.